-You've heard this all before, but it's worth saying again...if you cause an ATV accident when you're speeding, you have a 25% chance of landing yourself in the hospital.
+If you cause an ATV accident when you're speeding, you have a 25% chance of landing yourself in hospital.
 The faster you go, the more likely you are to destroy your head and internal organs.
 And skip the wheelies, jumps, stunts, and any other showboating.